-V&A at Dundee will be an international centre for design, housed in a world-class building at the heart of Dundee's revitalised waterfront.
+V&A Museum of Design Dundee will be an international centre for design, housed in a world-class building at the heart of Dundee's revitalised waterfront.
 It will host major exhibitions, celebrate Scotland's design heritage, inspire and promote contemporary talent, and encourage design innovation for the future.

-V&A at Dundee forms part of the V&A's long-term vision to bring the Museum's collections and exhibitions to a wider audience as a key part of its national strategy.
+V&A Museum of Design Dundee forms part of the V&A's long-term vision to bring the Museum's collections and exhibitions to a wider audience as a key part of its national strategy.

-V&A at Dundee is being delivered by Design Dundee Ltd, a ground-breaking partnership between the Victoria and Albert Museum and Dundee City Council, the Universities of Dundee and Abertay Dundee, and Scottish Enterprise.
+V&A Museum of Design Dundee is being delivered by Design Dundee Ltd, a ground-breaking partnership between the Victoria and Albert Museum and Dundee City Council, the Universities of Dundee and Abertay Dundee, and Scottish Enterprise.

 Japanese architectural practice Kengo Kuma & Associates won the international architecture competition to design a landmark building for the museum on the banks of the River Tay.
 The bold and ambitious design will be Kengo Kuma's first British building, and the first design museum to be built in the UK outside of London.
 Kuma describes his vision for the building as a new 'living room for the city' - a vibrant place for everyone to enjoy.